aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/keda/test-keda.md

 $ kubectl delete pod load-generator
 ```

-As the load generator terminates, notice that HPA will slowly bring the replica count to min number based on its configuration.
+As the load generator terminates, notice that the HPA will slowly bring the replica count to min number based on its configuration.

 You can also view the load test results in the CloudWatch console.
 Navigate to the metrics section and find the `RequestCount` and `RequestCountPerTarget` metrics for the load balancer and target group that was created.
 From the results you can see that initially all of the load was handled by a single pod, but as KEDA begins to scale the workload the requests are distributed across the additional pods added to the workload.
 If you let the load-generator pod run for the full 10 minutes, you'll see results similar to this.